-SQUARE FOOTAGE [OF BRANCH, OF SYSTEM]:

-This is the area, in square feet, of the public library.
+Cooperative endeavor whereby participating libraries pool their resources together to acquire a library automated system and/or a consortial arrangement of cooperating libraries sharing a single bibliographic database.
+See: Library Automated System SQUARE FOOTAGE [OF BRANCH, OF SYSTEM]: This is the area, in square feet, of the public library.
 It is the area on all floors enclosed by the outer walls of the library.
 It includes all areas occupied by the library, including those areas off-limits to the public and any area shared with another agency or agencies if the library has use of that area.
-Square Footage of BRANCH: is the square footage of a particular public library building (i.e. the main library or branch library).
-Square Footage of SYSTEM: is the square footage of the public library system, including the main library and all branch libraries, administrative buildings, other areas off-limits to the public and agency shared areas.
-See: Administrative Entity

-STAFF COMPUTERS:

-These are computers used exclusively by staff (reference desks, circulation stations, workrooms, server rooms, etc).
-See: Computers, Public Computers

-STAFF FTES (FULL-TIME EQUIVALENT EMPLOYEES):

-A unit of measurement for full-time employment equal to 40 hours per week.
-For example, 60 hours per week of part-time work by employees in a staff category divided by the 40-hour measure equals 1.5 FTEs.
-See: Total FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio

-STAFF INTERNET COMPUTERS:

-These are computers with access to the internet used exclusively by staff.
-See: Internet Computers, Public Internet Computers

-STATE CAPITAL REVENUE:
+Square Footage of BRANCH: is the square footage of a particular public library building (i.e. the central library or branch library).
+Square Footage of SYSTEM: is the combined square footage of the public library system, including the central library and all branch libraries, administrative buildings, agency shared areas, and other areas off-limits to the public.
+See: Administrative Entity STAFF COMPUTERS: These are computers used exclusively by staff (reference desks, circulation stations, workrooms, server rooms, etc.).
+See: Computers, Public Computers STAFF FTES (FULL-TIME EQUIVALENT EMPLOYEES): A unit of measurement for full-time employment equal to 40 hours per week.
+For example, 60 combined hours per week of part-time work by multiple employees in a staff category divided by the 40-hour standard measure for a work week equals 1.5 FTEs.
+See: Total FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio STAFF INTERNET COMPUTERS: These are computers with access to the internet used exclusively by staff.
+See: Computers, Internet Computers, Public Internet Computers STATE CAPITAL REVENUE:

 This includes all funds distributed to the public library by state government for expenditure by the public library for the purpose of major capital expenditures.
 This does not include federal money distributed by the state.
-See: Capital Revenue, Federal Capital Revenue, Local Capital Revenue, Other Capital Revenue

-STATE OPERATING REVENUE:
+See: Capital Revenue, Federal Capital Revenue, Local Capital Revenue, Other Capital Revenue STATE OPERATING REVENUE:

 This includes all state government revenue distributed to the public library for expenditure by the public library.
 This includes funds from such sources as penal fines, license fees and mineral rights, but excludes federal money distributed by the state.
 It does not include federal LSTA grants from the State Library.
-See: Operating Revenue, Federal Operating Revenue, Local Operating Revenue, Other Operating Revenue

-STATEWIDE PROJECT LICENSED DATABASES:

-These are the Licensed Databases acquired through the Washington State Library's Statewide Database Licensing Project.
-See: Licensed Databases, Local/Other Cooperatively Licensed Databases, Database Licensing Expenditures
+See: Operating Revenue, Federal Operating Revenue, Local Operating Revenue, Other Operating Revenue STATEWIDE PROJECT ELECTRONIC COLLECTIONS: These are the Electronic Collections acquired through the Washington State Library's Statewide Database Licensing Project.
+See: Electronic Collections, Local/Other Cooperatively Electronic Collections, Database Licensing Expenditures SUMMER READING PROGRAM ATTENDANCE:

-SUMMER READING PROGRAM:

 These are special programs and materials offered to patrons by public libraries during the summer months to promote reading, discovery of literature and use of the library.
 They often involve the use of incentive materials and awards to encourage participation.
-See: Library Programs, Collaborative Summer Library Program (CSLP)

-SUPERINTENDENT OF MAINTENANCE:
+The count of attendance at these programs is included as part of the overall count for Program Attendance.
+See: Library Programs SUPERINTENDENT OF MAINTENANCE:

 Performs responsible management work in connection with facilities maintenance, repair and development of library owned facilities and properties.
 An employee in this class is responsible for estimates, coordination of trades, planning of maintenance programs and overall management of maintenance operations.
+T-1 CONNECTIONS: This is the count of computers accessing the Internet via T-1 lines.
+T-1 bandwidth is approximately 1.5mbps, 24 individual channels each supporting 64kbps, or a fraction of a T-1, such as 256k or 512k.
+See: Internet Connectivity T-3 / FIBER OPTIC CONNECTIONS: